rathinamtrainers/GCP-Data-Engineer-Cert-Prep/tutorials/0000-intro-data-engineering/README.md

 1. What types of data does your organization work with?
 2. Are your use cases more batch or streaming?
 3. What business problems could better data infrastructure solve?
+4. Which learning path above matches your goals?

 Take your time with these concepts - data engineering is a broad field, but breaking it down into the lifecycle stages makes it manageable.
-You're building a solid foundation for the GCP certification!
+You're building a solid foundation for the GCP certification! 🚀